 For starters, STEP 1 is to always DECLUTTER.
 Get rid of the toys that your children do not play with.
 If they are not in use, they are just taking up unnecessary space.
 Donate what your kids no longer use – it’s a great way to give back.
 You can also gift the items to local schools, churches, synagogues, or even your friends and family!!

 Next, STEP 2 is to divide the toys you’re keeping into zones.
 This is a great for your kids to help you with as well! (don’t hesitate to put them to work and learn the value in being neat and tidy).
 So the thing with zones, is that they have to suit you and your children’s needs.
 They should have easy access, and should have a clear understanding of where their toys belong.
 I have 3 boys, which means my zones are divided in 2 ways.
 First, the toys are pooled by age.
 Then, after the toys are pooled by age, divvy them up by category.
 Cars with cars, superheroes with superheroes, so on and so forth.
+Here are some other steps to declutter.

 Now that you have created a giant mess of categorized toys all over your floor, you’ll need a storage system.
 It doesn’t have to be super expensive or super fancy, but it does have to be efficient and functional.
 A storage system is anything that helps keep your toys divided with an easy way to access them and recognize them without having to dig in.
 Storage cubes is my first recommendation because they come in all different sizes and provide an easy way to store the toys by category and out of the way.
 These cubes usually come with their own bins that match by size and shape so you don’t have to do lot of searching.
 I recommend using clear bins, or any kind of bin that you can see through.
 These will be great for the kids because they won’t have to shuffle through to see what’s what!.
 If you are already lucky enough to have a toy closet and storage cubes are not necessary, all you’ll need are the bins!
 My favorite are the Looker bins (which you can find at The Container Store sells in all different shapes and sizes).
 The pic above is a project using these exact bins, and the end result was a parents dream!